andrzejkurczewski-tomtom/osmium-tool/man/osmium-extract.md

     parent relations.
 The ways are reference-complete, but the relations are not.

-Strategy **complete_ways_by_first_node_and_tags**
-:   Runs in two passes.
-The extract will contain all nodes inside the region
-    and all ways **starting at** those nodes as well as all nodes referenced by those ways.
-If include_tags and/or exclude_tags are defined, extract will also contain all ways fulfilling all of the include_tags rules and all nodes referenced by those ways, and it will **not** contain ways fulfilling any of the exclude_tags.
-The extract will also contain all relations referenced by nodes inside the region or ways already included and, recursively, their parent relations.
-The ways are reference-complete, but the relations are not.

 Strategy **smart**
 :   Runs in three passes.
 The extract will contain all nodes inside the region
     and all ways referencing those nodes as well as all nodes referenced by